-Food can heal your body and feed your soul.
+Food can fuel your body and feed your soul.
 It brings people and cultures together.
-We celebrate the diverse nature of food and those who share it.
-Proudly working with all ages, genders, races, bodies and abilities, we create a safe environment to explore food and body relationships, leading to true wellness.
+Your relationship to food, your body and other people in your life is far more important than the nutrients you consume.
+We celebrate the diverse nature of food and those who share it as well as the diverse ways bodies exist in the world.
+Proudly working with all ages, genders, races, bodies and abilities, we create a safe environment to explore food and body relationships, leading to freedom from dieting and whole person healing.

 WHOLE PERSON CARE THAT WORKS